ExploreIntelligence/SmartGrid/ReadMe.txt

 5. The LFA_rLFA.m is used to compute the number of faul links for which the corresponding LFA/rLFA could not be found, as shown in TABLE III of the paper.
 The floydSPR.m script computes the shortest paths between each pair of node, which is called by LFA_rLFA.m.

 CITATION
 T. Duan and V. Dinavahi, "Dataplane based fast failover in SDN-enabled wide area measurement system of smart grid," IEEE Trans.
 Ind.
-Informat., early-access, Nov.
-2022.
+Informat., vol. 19, no. 7, pp. 8148-8158, 2023.